 Fully vaccinated people are required to wear a mask on planes, buses, trains and other forms of public transportation traveling into, within, or out of the United States and while indoors at airports and stations.
 Travelers are not required to wear a mask in outdoor areas, like a ferry or top deck of a bus.

-People who are not full vaccinated must take a COVID-19 test 1-3 days before their trip and are encouraged to check in with the COVID-19 restrictions at their destination.
+People who are not fully vaccinated must take a COVID-19 test 1-3 days before their trip and are encouraged to check in with the COVID-19 restrictions at their destination.
 The CDC recommends that travelers who are not fully vaccinated continue to wear a mask and maintain physical distancing when traveling.

 Do I need to prove I'm vaccinated?